clockworklabs/spacetimedb-python-sdk/readme.md

 # SpacetimeDB Python SDK

-A comprehensive software development kit (SDK) designed to facilitate the creation of client applications that interact with SpaceTimeDB modules.
+A comprehensive software development kit (SDK) designed to facilitate the creation of client applications that interact with SpacetimeDB modules.

 ## Key Features

 ### Connection Management

-The SDK simplifies the process of establishing and managing connections to the SpaceTimeDB module.
+The SDK simplifies the process of establishing and managing connections to the SpacetimeDB module.
 Developers can establish secure WebSocket connections, enabling real-time communication with the module.

 ### Local Client Cache